jeffhowarth/ee-edu/src/problems/practice-07.md

 ## __delivery__

 Please complete the script, publish the app, and deliver this work <mark>by 5pm on Friday 11/1</mark>.
-To deliver, please complete the check up on Canvas where you will submit links to both your script and your app.
+To deliver, please complete the check up on Canvas where you will find a form that allows you to submit links to both your script and your app.

 Please note: this assignment will be manually checked, therefore you will not have the opportunity to make corrections after you submit your links.